seankmartin/skm-foam/phd/07-03-2022-SOP-symposium.md

 ## IDEA

-- Rhodri, at the moment the companies are taking very simple architectures of models and training them on REALLY large datasets.
+- [SPEAKER 1], at the moment the companies are taking very simple architectures of models and training them on REALLY large datasets.
 So they don't really think they need to be convinced by how neuroscience works, because at the moment they seem quite happy with what they are doing -- so maybe in a few years time then maybe we will be in position to influence them.
 - Can look into NITESGON and see if there is anything interesting there.
-- Rhodri's comment kind of lines up with this, biology is messy, but the tech sector does not care about this - which leaves an interesting space!
+- [SPEAKER 1]'s comment kind of lines up with this, biology is messy, but the tech sector does not care about this - which leaves an interesting space!

 ## Unrelated ideas

-- For my thesis, would it be faster to work on just the open data and try do a really good job there, or to do a split and work a bit on that and a bit on Ham's data?
+- For my thesis, would it be faster to work on just the open data and try do a really good job there, or to do a split and work a bit on that and a bit on [COLLABORATOR]'s data?
 - Any poster thoughts and questions will be in my notebook.